HomePage Path

 SK 820-337 Leicestershire England

 Belvoir Castle Belvoir Castle was originally a Norman earthwork motte and bailey fortress, founded by Robert de Todeni, le Fundeur.
-In 1267, Robert de Ros founded the stone castle, when he was granted a licence to crenellate.
-Its layout is depicted on a medieval seal, showing the motte supporting a shell keep, with a large central square tower.
-In 1461 during the Wars of the Roses, this Lancastrian fortress was partially dismantled and left to decay, rebuilt by the Manners family, it was slighted after the Civil War.
-In the 19th century, the total reconstruction of the castle and grounds destroyed the medieval fortress but it left us with a dramatic Gothic revival castle, dominating the Vale of Belvoir.
-Visit pending.
-7 miles north-west is Aslockton Castle and 15 miles north-east is Heydour Castle.
+In 1267, Robert de Ros founded the stone castle, when King Henry III granted him a Royal licence to crenellate his place of Belver.
+Its layout is depicted on a medieval seal, showing the motte supporting a quadrangular three storey keep encased by a wall, all battlemented.
+Dominating the Vale of Belvoir, in 1461 during the Wars of the Roses, this Lancastrian fortress was partially dismantled and left to decay.
+The castle was rebuilt in the 16th century by the Manners family but it was slighted after the Civil War.
+Rebuilt again from 1800, a major fire in 1816 destroyed all but the outer walls but by 1830 the castle had been given its dramatic Gothic revival reconstruction.
+7 miles north-west at Aslockton is Cranmer's Mound and 15 miles north-east is Heydour Castle.

 Street Map